supsm/MCPPPP/README.md

 `MCPPPP-windows.exe`, `MCPPPP-mac.tar.gz`, and `MCPPPP-linux-gui` will contain a gui.
 `MCPPPP-linux`, `MCPPPP-windows-cli`, and `MCPPPP-mac-cli` do not contain a gui.
 There is additional information below (Section **CLI**)

 If a folder already contains the output directories (such as `assets/fabricskyboxes`), it will be skipped.
 If you want to re-convert this pack, delete the directory.
+MCPPPP will try to be as least invasive as possible, and will only modify these folders.
 More detailed instructions below
 <details>
   <summary>Output Directories</summary>